bobbybabra/collection/src/README.md

 <a name="Collection..gNot"></a>
 ### Collection~gNot(select) ⇒ <code>generator</code>
-Similar to where but returns a generator. gWhere allow a more gentle filtering of the collection as it only returns result one by one
+Similar to where but returns a generator. gNot allow a more gentle filtering of the collection as it only returns results one by one

 **Returns**: <code>generator</code> - a generator